-Suivey Your Name: Directions: List as many people in THIS CLASSROOM who you think fit the description or question.
+Directions: List as many people in THIS CLASSROOM who you think fit the description or question.
 This is confidential information.
 Please do not nominate yourself.

 If you were new to this school, who do you think would befriend you?

 Who in your classroom is willing to work with anyone and always makes them feel welcome?

 Who have you witnessed always being kind to everyone?

 Who is always good about including anyone on the playground?

 When you look around the lunchroom, who is always inviting and kind at lunchtime?

 All students receive a letter congratulating them on their accomplishment of kindness recognized by their peers.
 Letters are sent home to parents of the identified ambassadors explaining the responsibilities and commitments.

-To parent with student identified as ambassadors: Month Day, Year Dear Parent/Guardian, Congratulations!
+To parent with student identified as ambassadors:

+Month Day, Year

+Dear Parent/Guardian,

+Congratulations!
 Your student has been nominated by his/her peers as being socially responsible.
 He/she was named on a secret ballot as showing unbiased kindness and tolerance for all students.
-As we study pa was named on a secret ballot as showing unbiased kindness and tolerance for all students.
 As we study past human conditions and treatments in social studies, the display of this kindness is the highest realization of these humanitarian concepts.
 Congratulations on your student's wonderful accomplishment!
 In addition, top nominated names were placed into a hat for a democratic drawing for an opportunity to be a cultural ambassador to a Pryor, Montana student.
 Your student's name has been chosen, and he/she has expressed interest in this responsibility.
 This responsibility comes with a few commitments.
 Ambassadors (3 per class) will be responsible for writing two letters to an Apsáalooke Pryor student on behalf of our fifth-graders.
 Ambassadors will meet their Pryor pen-pal in the afternoon of May 15th at the Yellowstone Gateway Museum for ice breakers and a native plant lesson.
 That evening, ambassadors will introduce their pen-pal to classmates for a cultural dinner exchange.
 This dinner will be followed by a speaker series, "Fort Parker: The First Crow Agency," sponsored by the Yellowstone Gateway Museum/East Side School Partnership.
 Finally, on May 16th, East Side and Pryor students will come together again at a historical crossroads of culture, Fort Parker, for a multicultural, place-based field day.
 Details for each activity will become available as we close in on these dates.